faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 ## Guided tour of a macOS Crash Report

-The macOS crash report is similar to an iOS crash report even though macOS CrashReport and iOS CrashReport are distinctly different programs.
+The macOS Crash Report is similar to an iOS Crash Report even though macOS CrashReport and iOS CrashReport are distinctly different programs.
 To avoid repetition, we just highlight notable differences from iOS.

 ### macOS Crash Report Header Section